 - Regulations that govern the MR/DD Waiver Program require eligible individuals to have a diagnosis of mental retardation (and/or a related condition), which must be severe and chronic, in conjunction with substantial deficits in three (3) or more of the major life areas which manifested prior to age 22.
 "Substantially limited" is defined on standardized measures of adaptive behavior scores as three (3) standard deviations below the mean or less than one (1) percentile when derived from Non-MR normative populations, or in the average range or equal to or below the seventy-fifth (75) percentile when derived from MR normative populations.
-The presence of substantial deficits must be supported not only by the relevant test scores, but also the narrative descriptions contained in the documentation submitted for review. - Policy states that the presence of a substantial adaptive deficit must be supported not only by relevant test scores, but by narrative descriptions contained in the documentation submitted for review.
-This policy is interpreted to mean that an eligible ABS score must first be identified, and then supported by the narrative information.
-Pursuant to Medicaid MR/DD Waiver regulations, information reviewed for eligibility supports the finding of a substantial adaptive deficit in Learning.
-While the Claimant exhibited eligible test scores in some areas of Capacity for Independent Living, the Department did not award a deficit when considering the totality of components in this area of functionality.
-It should be noted that awarding a deficit in this area would only bring the Claimant's total substantial adaptive deficits to two (2) and she would continue to lack the three (3) deficits required to establish eligibility since no other deficits could be identified based on ABS scores.

-3) Whereas the Claimant does not meet the functionality requirements in the medical eligibility criterion, medical eligibility for participation in the Medicaid MR/DD Waiver Program cannot be established.
+The presence of substantial deficits must be supported not only by the relevant test scores, but also the narrative descriptions contained in the documentation submitted for review.
+It should be noted that the Claimant has a potentially eligible diagnosis of autism, however, the Department determined that his level of autism is not severe and the Claimant was deemed to have no substantial adaptive deficits. - 2) No evidence was presented during the hearing to confirm that the Claimant's level of autism meets severity criteria and no substantial adaptive deficits could be identified based on test scores recorded during the Claimant' Psychological Evaluation. - 3) Whereas the Claimant does not meet the functionality requirements in the medical eligibility criterion, medical eligibility for participation in the Medicaid MR/DD Waiver Program cannot be established.